kevinejohn/bsv-p2p/README.md

 const peer = new BitcoinP2P({ nodes, stream, validate })

 peer.on('block_hashes', ({ blocks }) => {
-    // New block header announced
+    // New block hash announced
 })
 peer.on('block_chunk', ({ chunk, blockHash, finished, started, num }) => {
     // Only needed if you want to save the block chunks